alvarogarcia7/fizzbuzz-kata/README.md

 Then I've refeactored the solution so there are no return values (in branch [refactor/remove-all-return-values](https://github.com/alvarogarcia7/fizzbuzz-kata/tree/refactor/remove-all-return-values)), later merged to master

-While removing all return values, I tried the generalise the solution, with an Action, Condition, Executor, who was discarded.
+While removing all return values, I tried the generalise the solution, with an Action, Condition, Executor, that was discarded.
 That WIP is stored in [wip/generalised-version-with-executor-and-condition](https://github.com/alvarogarcia7/fizzbuzz-kata/tree/wip/generalised-version-with-executor-and-condition)